Jim Goetz: Major investments

 Major investments by Goetz leading to IPOs have included Ruckus Wireless and Palo Alto Networks in 2012, Nimble Storage and Barracuda Networks in 2013, and HubSpot in 2014.
 Notable acquisitions from Goetz investments have included AdMob, acquired by Google for $750 million in 2009, Clearwell Systems, acquired by Symantec for $410 million in 2011, Appirio's acquisition by Wipro for $500 million in 2016, and GitHub, acquired for $7.5 billion by Microsoft in 2018.

 Goetz's most successful investment was in WhatsApp, in which Sequoia was the only outside investor prior to its acquisition by Facebook for $19 billion in February 2014.
 Sequoia's stake, led by Goetz, returned $3.5 billion on an approximate $60 million investment.
 TechCrunch described the deal as the "largest acquisition of a venture-backed company in history", and it earned Goetz a reputation as one of Silicon Valley's "biggest rainmakers".

 Leadership transition

 In January 2017, Goetz stepped back from his day-to-day management role as one of the firm's three "stewards", transitioning this role to Roelof Botha, and other duties associated with Sequoia's U.S. venture business to Alfred Lin.
 Goetz said at the time that he would continue to make investments and represent Sequoia on boards, but would also turn his attention to other projects.

+He has been a non-executive director of Palo Alto Networks since April 2005, and Intel since November 2019.

+Philanthropy

+Goetz created the Mantei/Mae scholarship program at the University of Cincinnati in 2010 for high-achieving students studying electrical and computer engineering and computer science.

+In 2021, Goetz donated $25 million to the University of Cincinnati.
+The gift led to the expansion of computer science faculty, the establishment of two athletic scholarships, the creation of an honors program, and the renaming of the school's engineering building to the Mantei Center, in honor of professor Thomas Mantei.
+The same year, the Goetz family donated a renovated movie theater in Los Gatos, California, to the city.

+Personal life

+As of the 2020 Forbes Midas list, Goetz was married, with three children, and lived in Los Gatos, California.